fyrus7/FYRUS_LM_FlashMeter/README.md

 6. Lipo 1S 3.7v Battery.
 7. (optional) 5V Step-Up Boost Converter (RECOMMENDED TO USE).

-* can use ordinary AA/AAA batteries, power below 3.7v will always show as full battery.
+* can use ordinary AA/AAA batteries, power below 3v will show empty battery.
+A small modification is needed.

 # Library needed